Socrapop/travelers-map/readme.txt

 == Changelog ==

 = 2.0.0 - 11/10/2020 =
+* Added max bounds to south and north of the map so the user can't leave the map on panning.

 = 1.11.2 - 07/11/2020 =
 * Fixed apostrophes in custom title and excerpt to break the map.